2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 • We're not defining many details.
 "Do the right thing."
 By now I hope you're all figuring out that ambiguity is something we erase by exercising initiative to find what is necessary for mission success, not something we interpret for our own convenience.
 The 'client' in this problem seeks a reasonable way to understand more about arbitrary data sets.
 Help him win this illumination.

-• "On time is late."
+• "On time is late.
+Two minutes early is three minutes late."

 • The grade server's zero-weight instruments ("phony baloney bonus points") are a way to offer insight on how other professionals might see your performance.
 We notice!
-So thanks to the several of you who jumped on the first assignment before class today - the early initiative got some points.
+So thanks to the several of you who jumped on the first assignment before class today - the early initiative got points.
 So did the intrepid adventurers who were first to engage in class with questions.
 Thanks!
 Looking forward to hearing the rest of you engage too!

 • There are many ways we can interact, and commit messages on repository activity is another of them.
 These let me offer feedback and mentoring tips.
 If you're not tracking the messages we push from time to time then you aren't getting full value of the course.